-6.1 Predicted Waste Generation
+22.8.1 Predicted Waste Generation

-In order to determine the likely volume and composition of waste generated by the proposed Lindeman Island Resort, consideration has been given to recent studies conducted for the Great Keppel Island Resort which relied upon available literature including waste characterisation data for Queensland and the hospitality industry.

-This estimate has been correlated with information provided by the previous resort manager as to the waste arising's from the operation of the now closed resort on the Island.
+In order to determine the likely volume and composition of waste generated by the proposed Lindeman Island Great Barrier Reef Resort, consideration has been given to recent studies and available literature including waste characterisation data for Queensland and the hospitality industry.
+This estimate has been correlated with information provided by the previous resort manager as to the waste arising from the operation of the now closed resort on the island.
 The operator has confirmed that approximately 11 tonnes of general waste, 0.39 tonnes of recyclable glass and 0.39 tonnes of recyclable cans was being generated on a weekly basis.

-Based on the review of the above literature and resort waste generation, it was determined that adoption of a waste generation rate of 2.2kg/person/day (excluding green waste) provides a conservative estimate of waste likely to be generated by the Lindeman Island Resort.
+Based on the review of the above literature and resort waste generation, it was determined that adoption of a waste generation rate of 2.2kg/person/day (excluding green waste) provides a conservative estimate of waste likely to be generated by the Lindeman Great Barrier Reef Resort.
 Based on this information the key components of the waste stream generated during operation of the resort will comprise paper, food waste and packaging (plastics, glass, cans all recyclable) consistent with domestic and commercial waste sources.
-Recycling rates of greater than 70% should be achievable for the resorts.
-This target would include consideration of a biosolids generation rate of approximately 20kg of dry solids per equivalent person per year (EPA, 2002), it is estimated that the sewage treatment plant on the Island may produce up to 75 tonnes of biosolids per year.

-Estimates of green waste and hazardous waste generation have been made based on reference to data from Queensland waste characterisation studies and compositional analysis as described in the Great Keppel Island Resort EIS.

-A summary of wastes likely to be generated during operation of the Lindeman Island Resort, including estimated volumes and proposed methods for managing each of these wastes is provided in Table 6-1.
+Recycling rates of greater than 70% should be achievable for the resort.
+This target would include consideration of a biosolids generation rate of approximately 20kg of dry solids per equivalent person per year (EPA, 2002).
+It is estimated that the sewage treatment plant on the island may produce up to 75 tonnes of biosolids per year.
+Estimates of green waste and hazardous waste generation have been made based on reference to Queensland waste characterisation data.
+A summary of wastes likely to be generated during operation of the Lindeman Island Great Barrier Reef Resort, including estimated volumes and proposed methods for managing each of these wastes is provided in Table 22-2.